 We had never considered living in Peru, but when we visited in 2016, we found several places that could be comfortable.
 Whether you live there or just visit, you will find breathtaking examples of Incan engineering and construction expertise.
 At #6 on the 10 cheapest countries to retire in the Americas, it is well worth a visit.

 Six hundred years ago, the Incans perfected the art of constructing and living at seriously high altitudes.
 When you land at Alejandro Velasco Astete International Airport in Cusco, you will be at almost 11,000 feet.
 So you need a day or two just to acclimate to the altitude.
 Machu Picchu is built at about 9,400 feet.
 And at one point during our trip from Arequipa to the Colca Canyon, we hit 16,050 feet – on a bus!

-Cusco, Peru was the Headquarters for the Incan Empire
+Cusco, Peru – Headquarters for the Incan Empire

 The Incans are especially well known for the thousands of terraces they built into the mountains.
 And they built them to last because they are still standing to this day.
+To support those terraces, they built huge rock walls and they are also standing.
+The stone work they did is simply amazing.
+When you see it, you wonder how they could have made such intricate cuts without power tools!
 Their irrigation systems were amazing!
 How did they know how to get just the right amount of water to all those terraces?
 You will see excellent examples all over the country.
 Peru is a beautiful, yet stark land and we encourage you to plan your visit soon.
 Machu Picchu should be on your “bucket list”, but there is much more to see.
 We stayed for almost a month.
 If we had not already made our travel arrangements, we most likely would have stayed at least 3 months.

 Lima – On the coast, but cooler than we expected.